Selling Rusty Scrap Metal in Melbourne: What You Need to Know

 When Rust Does Become a Problem

 Rust becomes a genuine concern when material is extremely corroded, heavily mixed with non-metallic waste, or too difficult to handle and separate.
 In those cases it can reduce yield or make pickup less practical, but this applies to more extreme situations, not everyday scrap.
+The storage conditions over time also can differ.
+Material in contact with soil may suffer faster deterioration than material stored in a cleaner area.
+This does not mean that it is inherently not recyclable, but it could create challenges during handling or sorting.
+Businesses producing scrap on a regular basis can reduce these issues by planning specific storage spaces for scrap metal instead of having scraps scattered across worksites.

 What Matters More Than Rust